This is the smallest possible change to the EVM to support calls and returns.

 Validation

 The above is a purely semantic specification, placing no constraints on the syntax of bytecode beyond being an array of opcodes and immediate data.
 “Subsidiary operations” here are not contiguous sequences of bytecode.
 They are subgraphs of the bytecode’s full control-flow graph.
-The EVM is a simple state machine, where every instruction advances the state one more notch – it has no syntatic structure.
+The EVM is a simple state machine, where every instruction advances the state one more notch – it has no syntactic structure.
 We only promise that valid code will not, as it were, jam up the gears of the machine.

-Rather than enforce semantic constraints via syntax – as done by higher-level languges – this proposal enforces them via validation: MAGIC code is proven valid at CREATE time.
-We provide an algorithm below for vaidlidating code in time and space linear in the size of the code.
 With no syntactic constraints and minimal semantic constraints we maximize opportunities for optimizations, include tail call elimination, multiple-entry calls, common exit handlers, arranging code blocks for optimal caching and variables for efficient register allocation, and others.
-Since we want to support online compilation of EVM code to native code it is crucial that the EVM code be as well optimized as possible offline.
+Since we want to support online compilation of EVM code to native code it is crucial that the EVM code be as well optimized as possible by our HLL compilers – upfront and offline.

 Rationale

-Why no relative jumps?
+Why no static relative jumps?

-• RJUMP destination transfers control to PC + destination.
+RJUMP destination transfers control to PC + destination.

-• RJUMPI destination conditionally transfers control to PC + destination.
+RJUMPI destination conditionally transfers control to PC + destination.

-• RJUMPV jump-table transfers control relative to an embedded jump table.
+RJUMPV jump-table transfers control relative to an embedded jump table.

-Why no object format?
+Why no code sections?

 Why the return-stack mechanism?